pmelchi/pmelchi.github.io/_posts/2021-11-06-Typescript-Basics.markdown

 {% endhighlight %}

 ### Generics
+Generics are very similar to java generics.
+It's a generic type used instead of a concrete type definition, this abstract type can be used around the function where it was declared.
+It avoids working with repeated code while keeping it type safe.

 {% highlight typescript%}
 function myPush <T>(array: T[], value: T) {
     const newArray = [value, ...array];